-What does The Queen do at Ascot?
+What do The King and Queen do at Ascot?

-Each day of the week begins with the Royal Procession, when The Queen and accompanying Members of the Royal Family arrive along the track in horse-drawn landaus.
+Each day of the week begins with the Royal Procession, when The King, The Queen and accompanying Members of the Royal Family arrive along the track in horse-drawn landaus.
 They then spend the day watching the races from the Royal Enclosure.

 Thanks to their hard work, we can look forward to many years of racing in a world class environment

-Why is The Queen involved at Ascot?
+Why are The King and Queen involved at Ascot?

 The names of the week's races have a Royal theme, such as 'King George V Stakes', 'Diamond Jubilee Stakes' and 'Windsor Castle Stakes'.